mastervanleeuwen/J-TrackGallery/README.md

 - OpenLayers for maps and GPS track drawing
 - Highslide to display (geotagged) photos
 - The 'gd' PHP package to perform image operations like thumbnail creation for photos

-#### Status of the Project

-0.9.30 (12 Dec 2020) various technical fixes, including a fix in the install script and settings for automatic updates 0.9.29 (5 Dec 2020) photo information is now stored in the database; the main fields are the geotag information and a title field
-- Image titles can be set/added in the update track forms and are shown in the gallery view as well as the popups on the map
-- Geotag information is extracted from the exif in the image file; plan to add possibility to set this in the edit view in the future several tweaks to layout and style of pages

-0.9.28 (15 November 2020) is an inofficial release of J!Track Gallery; the main changes with respect to 0.9.27 are:
-- Move to OpenLayers v6.
-This changes the appearance of maps, and makes future additions easier
-- Switching between maps in the front end (user view) is not supported by the new openlayers, and has been disabled
-- Support for Route information from Garmin Basecamp
-- Google maps support is not present by default; the terms and conditions no longer allow to display Google Maps with the OpenLayers API.
-There is a workaround for this, but it has not been implemented in Joomla Track Gallery yet.

-0.9.27 version of J!Track Gallery have been pushed in March 2017.
-Last months commits were mostly related to adding new feature and bug fix.

 #### History of J!TrackGallery